zbhavyai/quote-weaver/README.md

 The final tweet posted would look like this:

 ```
-A faulty line, a hidden blight,
+This old code, it runs so slow,
-It steals away my coding light.
+A tangled mess, where seeds don't grow.
-I search and probe with earnest plea,
+But deep inside, a purpose lies,
-To find the truth, and set it free.
+Beneath the dust, a truth that never dies.

-- as if by Andrew Garfield
+- as if by Kevin Costner

-#quoteweaver #project #rhymingquotes #technology #programming
+#quoteweaver #rhymingquotes #programmingquotes #project #quarkus
 ```

 See my [X profile](https://x.com/zbhavyai/) for more such tweets.